Son-Daehan/chat_app/README.md

 - User authentication with Django Rest Framework.
 - Organize channels and invite users to communicate in those channels.
 - PostgreSQL database to hold user, channel, and organization information.
-- Redis server to hold chat logs and user connections.
+- Redis server to hold chat logs and user connections detail.

 ## Technologies